tensorwerk/hangar-py/docs/concepts.rst

 exactly we mean by Data in `How Hangar Thinks About Data`_, so we'll briefly cover the second major component of Hangar here.
 In short "Bookkeeping" describes everything about the repository.
-By everything, we do mean that the Bookkeeping records describe everything: all commits, parents, branches, datasets, samples, data descriptors, schemas, commit message, etc. Though complete, these records are fairly small (tens of MB in size for decently sized repositories with decent history), and are highly compressed for fast transfer between a Hangar
+By everything, we do mean that the Bookkeeping records describe everything: all commits, parents, branches, cellstores, samples, data descriptors, schemas, commit message, etc. Though complete, these records are fairly small (tens of MB in size for decently sized repositories with decent history), and are highly compressed for fast transfer between a Hangar